Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: Experiments

 \subsection{Mixed Problems}

 We then consider the optimisation problems involving a mix of continuous and categorical input variables.
 In these experiments, in addition to \textsc{smac}, \textsc{tpe}, \gls{BO} and \gls{TuRBO} described in Section \ref{subsec:combinatorialresults}, we also include a number of recent advancements in this setup including \gls{CoCaBO} \cite{cocabo} and \gls{MVRSM} \cite{bliek2020black}.
+Additionally, we run a small comparison against several other high-dimensional \gls{BO} methods such as \textsc{alebo} \cite{letham2020re} and \textsc{rembo} \cite{wang2016bayesian}, and the readers are referred to details in App. \ref{appendix:additionalexperiments}.
 Note that we do not compare against \textsc{bocs} and \gls{COMBO} since they are suitable for purely categorical spaces only.
 Under this setup, we consider the following synthetic and real-life problems of increasing dimensionality and complexity: \begin{itemize}[leftmargin=0.04in, noitemsep, topsep=0.05pt] \item Func2C with $d_h=2$ and $d_x = 2$, and Func3C with $d_h = 3$ and $d_x = 3$, respectively \cite{cocabo}. \item Hyperparameter tuning of the XGBoost model \cite{chen2016xgboost} on the \textsc{mnist} dataset \cite{lecun1998mnist}, with $d_x = 5$ and $d_h = 3$ with $2$ choices for each. \item 53-dimensional Ackley function (Ackley-53) \cite{bliek2020black} with $d_h = 50$ where $\mathbf{h} \in \{0, 1\}^{50}$ and $d_x = 3$ where $\mathbf{x} \in [-1, 1]^3$. \item Black-box adversarial attack on a \textsc{cnn} trained on \textsc{cifar-10} inspired by \citet{ru2019bayesopt}, but with adapted \emph{sparse} setups where we perturb a small number of pixels only.
 The task is an optimisation problem with $d_h=43$ ($42$ pixel locations being attacked with $n_{1:42}=14$ choices each and the image upsampling technique which has $n_{43}=3$ choices) and $d_x=42$ for continuous perturbation added to each pixel under attack.
 We perform a total of $450$ targetted attack instances and limit the maximum budget to be $250$ queries for each attack to simulate a highly constrained attack setup.

 \end{itemize}